lucpizz/Portfolio/README.md

 ## Objective

-Create a dynamic and updateable profolio website that showcases "Full Stack Developer" projects, personal experiences, and hobbies.
+Create a dynamic and updateable portfolio website that showcases "Full Stack Developer" projects, personal experiences, and hobbies.

 ---